Laerte Patrocínio Orpinelli: Murders

 By the early 1990s, the town of Rio Claro was still recovering by the crime spree of Francisco de Marco, who was accused of killing four children in the area.
 When children started to vanish again, with their skeletal remains later discovered in the Edmundo Navarro de Andrade State Forest, local population immediately attributed them to De Marco, despite him being imprisoned.
 However, when more remains continued to be discovered after that, it put the local population on high alert, with parents taking extra precaution to protect their children.

 Orpinelli's modus operandi consisted of biking around various towns on his red bicycle, scouring for unsupervised children who were playing away from their parents.
 In some cases, he first befriended the possible victim's parents, granting him easier access to their child.
 When the parents weren't around, Orpinelli lured the children with promises of sweets or convincing them that he knew their parents.
 He then offered them to go to his house.
 If they accepted, he would give them a ride on his bike and go to isolated areas, usually forests or abandoned houses, where he would then rape them.
 His attacks incorporated extreme brutality and torture, and often resulted in him either beating them to death or strangling them.
 Sometimes, he would stone them to death, then left nude bodies out in the open.

-In his later confessions, Orpinelli claimed that he had drank the blood of some victims and that Satan influenced him to chase and kill children.
+In his later confessions, Orpinelli claimed that he had drunk the blood of some victims and that Satan influenced him to chase and kill children.
 At the same time, he claimed that his alcoholism greatly contributed to his crimes, saying that he would go out of his mind when he "had a few."
 His known victims were predominantly children aged 3–11 of an economically disadvantaged background, with no apparent preference when it came to sex.
 The crime scenes themselves were also very close to one another, with his known victims being in Rio Claro, Monte Alto, Pirassununga and Franca, although there's a possibility there might be more victims in other areas.